russhustle/leetpattern/docs/md/0237_delete_node_in_a_linked_list.md

-## 237. Delete Node In A Linked List
+## 237. Delete Node in a Linked List

+-   Delete a node in a singly linked list.
+You are given only the node to be deleted.